Code-Institute-Submissions/MS1-Forpex-webpage/README.md

 - prove, that they operate on certain level of design qualities
 - give to their clients direct way to contact the firm (simple click-and-call or pop-up email client with firm's address)

-- also (specifically requested by the owners) the new web page does not require any activity or maintanence from the owners
+- also (specifically requested by the owners) the new web page does not require any regular activity or maintanence from the owners

 #### From this web-page the user (potentional client):
 - learns the basic information about FORPEX and fields of its expertise,
 - gets a feeling, that the firm has an eye for design and looks stabile and reliable,
-- gets simple and direct way of contacting with the firm - phone, email
+- gets simple and direct way of contacting the firm - phone, email (or address with google map)
 - can get all the information about the firm in Czech (for locals) or in English (for foreign clients)

 ### Bugs and problems:
 - scrolling down the page on Safari does not work smoothly - page jumps to the navigated sections
-- appearence on real mobile phone looks different than phone-size vizualization on Chrome dev. tools.
+- appearence on real mobile phone looks different than phone-size visualization on Chrome dev. tools.
 The background image on real phone has a different scale.
+I still plan to work on this issues in future (together with Features Left to Implement)

 ### Publishing